Opening a dialogue... I hope...

 Let's get something clear - I don't need any of the prizes... much like I don't need to play the game.
 I want.
 The issue therefore is not one of necessity (though in some instances I can make that case with the basic premise of playing the game), but one of expectation.
 Expectation plays a role in many of the issues I have discussed herein, but is best illustrated in this topic.
 Any top level PvE player has an expectation going into raids of achieving much, if not all, of what they want to do.

 They have invested time and likely money in order to be at that level.
 It is reasonable for players in that position to have this expectation.
-What has happened with the advent of Charged Armors and multiple hull prizes is that these players are now feeling forced to grind and work much, much harder than in the past to achieve the same level of success that they expect in the raids.
+What has happened with the advent of Charged Armors and multiple hull prizes is that these players are now feeling forced to grind and work much, much harder than in the past to achieve the same level of success that they have come to expect in raids.

 Whatever division of Kixeye is entrusted to come up with the overall balance of the game needs to take a hard look at what they are asking their players to do.
 If this overall balance is not being currently looked at and it is being parceled out piece-meal, I hope someone takes some time to look at the overall affect these issues are having to the game.